-How terrifying it must have been for the eight people, including a BBC film crew, injured by flying rocks as they climbed Mount Etna.
+How terrifying, though, is the prospect that Vesuvius will almost certainly erupt again.
+Last year, Mount Etna erupted. it must have been horrifying for the eight people, including a BBC film crew, injured by flying rocks as they climbed the volcano.

-The volcano has been spewing lava since February.
-When the boiling-hot magma hit a snowdrift this week, it exploded with horrifying effect.
+The volcano had been spewing lava since February 2017.
+When the boiling hot magma hit a snowdrift this week, it exploded with horrifying effect.

 Etna has been seething away for years – but it hasn’t been quite so violently active for three decades.